 11. The case of Amazon and Insider Trading

-Brett Kennedy, a former financial analyst for Amazon.com Inc. or AMZN, had been charged with being an insider trader during September of 2017.
-It was reported that Kennedy had provided Maziar Rezakhani, who was a fellow alumnus from the University of Washington, with information for the first quarter of 2015 earnings before they had ever been released to the public.
-What made it illegal was that Rezakhani had given Kennedy $10,000 for this non-public information because Kennedy’s information allowed Rezakhani to make over $115,000 in trading the owned shares of Amazon.
+Brett Kennedy, a former financial analyst for Amazon.com Inc. or AMZN, had been charged with being an insider trader in September of 2017.
+It was reported that Kennedy had provided Maziar Rezakhani, a fellow alumnus from the University of Washington, with information for the first quarter of 2015 earnings before they had ever been released to the public.
+What made it illegal was that Rezakhani had given Kennedy $10,000 for this non-public information because Kennedy’s announcement allowed Rezakhani to make over $115,000 in trading the owned shares of Amazon.

 Legal Forms of Insider Trading

 When insider trading starts to be used, this term is often in a negative manner.
 However, there is often insider trading happening legally in the stock exchange every single week.
-This can only be done because of the SEC’s requirements that states that all transactions have been electronically submitted in a specific time frame.
-All of the electronically submitted transactions go directly to SEC while this information is being disclosed on any company’s website.
+This can only be done because of the SEC’s requirements that all transactions have been electronically submitted in a specific time frame.
+All electronically submitted transactions go directly to the SEC, while this information is disclosed on any company’s website.

 One of the first steps in providing legal disclosure of company stock transactions was caused by the Securities Exchange Act of 1934.
-All major owners and directors are required to disclose transactions, stakes, and any changes in ownership.
-There are specific forms that are used to show this information to the SEC.
-Form 3 will be used as the initial filing, which shows stakes in a company.
-The next form that has to be completed is Form 4, which will be used to disclose the company stock transaction in a total of two days after the sale or purchase.
-The last form is Form 5, which will be used to declare any early transactions or for the transactions that are considered deferred.
+All major owners and directors must disclose transactions, stakes, and any changes in ownership.
+Specific forms are used to show this information to the SEC.
+Form 3 will be used as the initial filing, showing company stakes.
+The following form that has to be completed is Form 4, which will be used to disclose the company stock transaction in a total of two days after the sale or purchase.
+The final form is Form 5, which will be used to declare any early or deferred transactions.

-Insider trading can be a concept that may be hard to comprehend at certain points, but the main takeaway points are as follows:
+Insider trading can be a concept that may be hard to comprehend at specific points, but the main takeaway points are as follows:

-Based on information from the SEC, legal insider trading is possible as long as it can conform to all rules that have been made by the SEC.
+Based on information from the SEC, legal insider trading is possible as long as it can conform to all rules made by the SEC.

-Insider training is seen to be the sale or purchase of stocks in a company that is considered publicly traded by a person who may have access to material information that is non-public or has not been released to the public about that particular stock.
+Insider training is seen as the sale or purchase of stocks in a company that is considered publicly traded by a person who may have access to material information that is non-public or has not been released to the public about that particular stock.

 Material information is seen as the information that may impact an investor’s decision to purchase ng selling securities.
-Non-public information will be material information that has not been provided to the public legally.
+Conversely, non-public information will be material information that has not been provided to the public legally.

 Conclusion

-There have been several scandalous cases of insider trading over the last years in different countries.
+Several scandalous cases of insider trading have occurred over the last years in different countries.
 The word insider trading has some negativity.
-I mean, it is perceived as an illegal and fraudulent kind of business, practiced all over the world.
-However, the rules and regulations governing this kind of trade are different and vary from one country to another.
+I mean, it is perceived as an illegal and fraudulent kind of business practiced worldwide.
+However, the rules and regulations governing this kind of trade vary from country to country.
 Far from expectations, insider trading can be legal.
 This is shocking.
 But yes!
 It is conditionally allowed in some countries.
-It is allowed depending on the time of the trade.
-It is also allowed when corporate insiders trade public securities but report the matter to the exchange commission or securities for public disclosure.
+It is permitted depending on the time of the trade.
+It is also allowed when corporate insiders trade public securities but report to the exchange commission or securities for public disclosure.
 What is insider trading?
-This is the buying and selling of public securities or stocks by selfish individuals in breach of trust or confidence.
-They take advantage of power or while in possession of secret or non-public information about the securities.
-More often than not, insider trading is termed illegal and unfair to the rest of the traders who cannot access first-hand information.
+This is the buying and selling public securities or stocks by selfish individuals who breach trust or confidence.
+They take advantage of power while possessing secret or non-public information about the securities.
+Insider trading is often termed illegal and unfair to traders who cannot access first-hand information.
 This is because every shareholder has equal rights in an investment.